 - How to trace your luggage if it is lost or delayed

-- Why, how, where and when you should contract local embassies or consulates
+- Why, how, where and when you should contact local embassies or consulates

 - How to transfer money from the UK if you need it